Australia to get U.S. nuclear submarine technology as China looms large | Law-Order

 Australia to get U.S. nuclear submarine technology as China looms large

-In a three-way virtual announcement from each of their capitals, the leaders stressed Australia will not be fielding nuclear weapons but using nuclear propulsion systems for the vessels, to guard against future threats.
+In a three-way virtual announcement, the leaders stressed Australia will not be fielding nuclear weapons but using nuclear propulsion systems for the vessels, to guard against threats.
 "We all recognize the imperative of ensuring peace and stability in the Indo-Pacific over the long term," said Biden.

 "We will continue to meet all our nuclear non-proliferation obligations," he said.
 Johnson called it a momentous decision for Australia to acquire the technology.
 He said it would make the world safer.

-EYES ON CHINA Washington and its allies are looking for ways to push back against China's growing power and influence, particularly its military buildup, pressure on Taiwan and deployments in the contested South China Sea.
+EYES ON CHINA The United States and its allies are looking for ways to push back against China's growing power and influence, particularly its military buildup, pressure on Taiwan, and deployments in the contested South China Sea.

-The three leaders did not mention China and senior Biden administration officials who briefed reporters ahead of the announcement said the move was not aimed at countering Beijing.
-China’s Washington embassy reacted, however, by saying that countries "should not build exclusionary blocs targeting or harming the interests of third parties."
+The three leaders did not mention China and senior Biden administration officials who briefed reporters ahead of the announcement said the partnership was not aimed at countering Beijing.
+China's U.S. embassy reacted, however, by saying that countries "should not build exclusionary blocs targeting or harming the interests of third parties."

 "In particular, they should shake off their Cold-War mentality and ideological prejudice," it said.
 James Clapper a former director of U.S. national intelligence, told CNN it was a bold step by Australia given its economy's dependence on China, adding: "Clearly the Chinese will view this as provocative."